NeroReflex/Gishiki/Documentation/docs/installation.md

    - settings file is named setting.json
    - a model descriptor in an XML file (named bookstore.xml)
    - an SQLite database with the table to use the bookstore example
-   - a routing + controller example named router.php
+   - a routing + controller example named routes.php
    - obscure encryption stuff (discussed in another chapter)

 Why don't directing your browser to the [book insertion example](site.com/book/new/1485254039/Example%20Book/Example%20Author/19.99/2010-01-02%2003:04:05)?

-This should help you understanding routing and model creation (just look at router.php).
+This should help you understanding routing and model creation (just look at routes.php).

 If you check your sqlite database you will notice that.....